Submission to the Work Group for Somatic Symptom Disorders

 The phenomenon is reminiscent of the belief that autism is caused by "cold mother syndrome", or multiple sclerosis really "hysterical paralysis".

-It is particularly ironic to see such a push towards psychologizing a physical disorder at the very moment evidence points to a new, serious cause.
+It is particularly ironic to see such a push towards psychologizing a physical disorder at the very moment evidence points to new, serious causes.

 At this point I must admit that I have a personal interest in this issue.
-But I have been fortunate; my university connections have allowed me to participate in cutting edge studies.
+I have been fortunate.
+My university connections have allowed me to participate in cutting edge studies.
 Let me share with you what scientists have learned about CFS, using myself as the case study.

-I also have the 37kDa Rnase-L defect, and my natural killer cell function is 2%.
+I have the 37kDa Rnase-L defect, my natural killer cell function is 2%, and I have an abnormal cytokine pattern.

 I have been sick since suffering a blackout in my office in 1994.
-I have ataxia, expressive aphasia, expressive dysphasia, short-term memory loss, and profound confusion (I once poured a cup of coffee into a silverware drawer convinced it was a cup).
+When in relapse, I have ataxia, expressive aphasia, expressive dysphasia, short-term memory loss, disorientation, and profound confusion (I once poured a cup of coffee into a silverware drawer convinced it was a cup).
 I suffer from constant severe pain behind my eyes, in the back of my neck, and in the large muscles of my thighs and upper arms.
-Even one flight of stairs is very difficult for me.
-When we go places, we have to use a wheelchair.
-And I used to be an avid skier.
+Even one flight of stairs is very difficult for me right now.
+At my worst, I could not walk ten paces, nor could I even brush my own teeth.
+I used to be an avid skier, but the disease put me in a wheelchair.
+I have a Ph.D. in history from Johns Hopkins, but I could not read.

-If you believe that a retrovirus, significantly abnormal immune biomarkers, and herpes viruses known to cause encephalitis, meningitis, myocarditis, and other serious diseases when active over a long period of time - if you believe all of this can be resolved using talking therapy and SSRIs, then proceed with your new category.
+If you believe that significantly abnormal immune biomarkers, Coxsackie B, and herpes viruses known to cause encephalitis, meningitis, myocarditis, and other serious diseases when active over a long period of time - if you believe all of this can be resolved using talking therapy and SSRIs, then proceed with your new category.

 Neither could help me in the past - only pharmacological intervention directed at the viruses and immune defects has improved my condition.